SMFM Biota#

 Biomass in tonnes per hectare

-Forest/Woody cover
+Forest/woody cover

 Binary classification of forested (1) and non-forested (0) areas